zuozhenggh/learning-library/developer-library/atp-apex-oda/lab2/lab2.md

 How many items do you see?
 You should have as many tasks as you created before in the table.

 Congratulations!
-You are ready to go to the next Lab!
+You are ready to go to the next workshop!

 ## **Acknowledgements**